RichardLitt/jabbar/README.md

   Options
     -r, --repo    - Repository to search.
 Format: RichardLitt/jabbar This flag is used as the default input.
-    -w, --watchers    - Get watchers for a repository -s, --stargazers  - Get stargazers for a repository -h, --help        - Show this printout
+    --all         - The default: get all watchers, stargazers, and forkers -w, --watchers    - Get watchers for a repository -s, --stargazers  - Get stargazers for a repository -f, --forkers     - Get forkers for a repository -h, --help        - Show this printout
     --output <file>   - Print the results to a file as JSON